mysteryperutours/pburtchaell.com/pages/colophon.md

 ---
 published: true
-title: Colophon - v3
+title: Colophon - v1.1.7
 description: Detailed and formal notes on the design and development of the third version of my personal website, blog, and portfolio.
 features:
 - hire
 - highlighting
 ---

 ## Author's Statement
-When I began work on the third version of site in October of 2013, I decided I would take a lightweight and fastidious approach to the design and development.
+When I began work on the static version of site in October of 2013, I decided I would take a lightweight and fastidious approach to the design and development.
 In the past, my website has been more of a storefront for my services, but it failed to tell my story.
 I think a website should not just be your portfolio, but rather storage of intellectual property: your ideas, your writing, your thoughts, and your memories.
 The internet is young compared to other methods of recording information, like books, but it will be around in some form for the rest of our lives.
 This website will serve the means &mdash;in a combination of ways&mdash; for me to achieve the end of recording information.

 ## Design Notes
 Because my site has a very clear focus on intellectual content, I wanted the design to be simple.
 Every property in the stylesheet and every pixel on the screen is planned out and exectuted in the most proficient manner.
 This design may not have the charisma of some websites, but that is the intent.
 My design does not have character, but rather it is transparent; the content has character.
 I am not trying to tell a story though pixels.
 I plan to do that through words.